Visheshj111/Lifestyle-Analysis-AI/README.md

 **Lifestyle Health Score App**

-A web app that transforms your daily habits into a simple lifestyle score, with honest feedback and practical tips powered by OpenAI.
+A web app that transforms your daily habits into a simple lifestyle score, with honest feedback and practical tips using AI

 **Features**